einfrog/CCL1/diary.md

 finish and implement rory's sprites\
 implement idle sprites for rory\
 reworked background\
-adjust sizes and speed\
+adjust sizes and speed of player, scraps and enemies\
 put inventory and spaceship scrap management on same key\
-draw finished spaceship art\
+draw finished spaceship art (that I did not end up putting into the game)\
-adjust collision detection for Rory because of her big hair\
+adjust collision detection for Rory because of her big hair (make her box bounds smaller, so the collision seems fair to the player)\
 prepare Pitch (do slides on figma)\
 add buttons for controls and story\
 added functionality to gameplay, story and back button\